Potential side effects of GLP-1's and how to avoid them

 Nausea

-Nausea is one of the most frequently reported side effects, especially at the beginning of treatment.
-Starting with a lower dose and gradually increasing it may help mitigate nausea.
+Diarrhea is one of the most frequently reported side effects, especially at the beginning of treatment.
+Starting with a lower dose and gradually increasing it may help mitigate diarrhea.

 Headache